IndigoW0lf/IndigoW0lf/README.md

 * Expanding my data structures and algorithm understandings
 * Deep learning into JS and learning React
 * Soaking up SQL and Python like there's no tomorrow
-* Finishing up my BA in Psychology
+* Finishing up my BS in Computer Science
-* Getting ready for a summer internship!
+* Soaking up all I can in my summer internship!

 ## 💬 Ask me about
 * Homeschooling kids while working ;)